sourmash-bio/sourmash/doc/dev_plugins.md

 ## Debugging plugins

-`sourmash info -v` will list all detected plugins.
+`sourmash info -v` will list all detected plugins of any known kind.

 `sourmash sig cat <input sig> -o <output sig>` is a simple way to invoke a `save_to` plugin.
 Use `-d` to turn on debugging output.